Zzzhenya/Supermarket_sales/README.md

 ** i.e.: For each store, extract one invoice where the customer bought only one type of product( Qty can be many) and product unit price is unique.

+#### Extension

+* Each record is unique to a combination of;

+    "Product line","Unit price","Branch","Payment","Gender" or

+    "Product line","Unit price","Branch","Payment","Customer type"

 ###  2. Which City/ Branch sold the highest quantity of products?

 * Sales quantities are almost equally divided among the three cities/branches.